amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![CloudWatch Logs Confirmation](images/03-logs-confirm.png)

 ### Checkpoint:
+Sweet!
 You've implemented an ALB as a way to distribute incoming HTTP orders to multiple instances of Interstella's containerized logistics platform deployed as an ECS Service.

 [*^ back to the top*](#interstella-gtc-monolith-to-microservices-with-containers)

 * * *

-### Lab 4: Incrementally build and deploy each microservice
+## Lab 4: Incrementally build and deploy each microservice

-In this lab, you will break apart Interstella's monolith logistics platform into microservices.
-To help with this, the first thing we'll do is explain how the monolith works in more detail.
+It's time to break apart Interstella's monolith logistics platform into microservices.
+To help with this, let's see how the monolith works in more detail.

-When a request first comes in, all two resources are gathered in sequence.
+> When a request first comes in, all two resources are gathered in sequence.
 Then, once it's confirmed that everything has been gathered, they are fulfilled through a fulfillment API running on the [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
 Logically, you can think of this as three separate services.
 One per resource and one for fulfillment.
 The goal for this lab is to remove the resource processing functions from the monolith and implement them as their own microservice.

-We must define service contracts between your microservice and any other services it will have to access.
+> We must define service contracts between your microservice and any other services it will have to access.
 In this lab, the flow will be:

-* Customer orders are delivered as HTTP POST messages from an SNS topic - there will be a topic per resource.
+> * Customer orders are delivered as HTTP POST messages from an SNS topic - there will be a topic per resource.
 The payload of the order is JSON, e.g.{"iridium": 1}.
 * The ALB will deliver the order payload according to the request path
 * Microservice gathers resources and sends JSON to the monolith via a new integration hook for fulfillment.
 * This integration hook is in monolith.py and is named glueFulfill()

-When moving to microservices, there are some patterns that are fairly common.
+> When moving to microservices, there are some patterns that are fairly common.
 One is to rewrite your entire application with microservices in mind.
 While this is nice and you have great code to work with going forward, it's often not feasible.

-Hence, Interstella has chosen to move forward with the [Strangler Application pattern](https://www.martinfowler.com/bliki/StranglerApplication.html) which they've had success with in the past.
+> Hence, Interstella has chosen to move forward with the [Strangler Application pattern](https://www.martinfowler.com/bliki/StranglerApplication.html) which they've had success with in the past.
 You will be taking functionality out of the monolith and making those into microservices while creating integrations into the monolith to still leverage any legacy code.
 This introduces less risk to the overall migration and allows teams to iterate quickly on the services that have been moved out.
 Eventually, there will be very little left in the monolith, effectively rendering it strangled down to just a fulfillment service; this too could eventually be modernized and replaced.

-The ALB has another feature called [path-based routing](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#path-conditions), which routes traffic based on URL path to particular target groups.
+> The ALB has another feature called [path-based routing](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#path-conditions), which routes traffic based on URL path to particular target groups.
 This means you will only need a single instance of the ALB to host your microservices.
 The monolith fulfillment service will receive all traffic to the default path, '/'.
 Iridium and magnesite services will be '/iridium' and '/magnesite', respectively.

 Here's what you will be implementing: